kammerje/fouriever-new-version/README.rst

 If you have issues with the PyPI installation of pymultinest, try the following:

 ::

 	pip uninstall pymultinest
 	conda install conda-forge::pymultinest

 Usage
 *****

 The following functions are available in the :code:`Fouriever` class:

 :code:`read`: Read in science and calibrator target data.
-Note that :code`calibrate_classical` needs to be called afterwards to calibrate the data, it is not done automatically!
+Note that :code:`calibrate_classical` needs to be called afterwards to calibrate the data, it is not done automatically!

 - :code:`scifiles` (required): List of science target files (paths).
 - :code:`calfiles` (optional): List of calibrator target files (paths).